jnduli/blog_jnduli.co.ke/content/installing_arch_on_thinkpad_t440.rst

     fdisk /dev/sda # enters fdisk to help modify this drive g # convert to gpt partitioning scheme n # create a new partition
-    # first partition 2M for Grub
+    # first partition 2M for Grub, mark this as Bios boot
     n # 2nd partition 120GB for linux
-    n # 3rd partittion rest of files size, for home directory
+    n # 3rd partittion rest of files size, for home directory w # write changes and exit

 The first partition needed to have at least 1MB for Grub (see `grub archwiki